 - Simultaneous transmission of all frequencies

-- Wide band frequency sweep ("chirp") in combination with advanced signal processing gives an exceptionally good echo quality
+- Wideband frequency sweep ("chirp"), in combination with advanced signal processing, gives an excellent echo quality.

 - Acoustic Doppler current profiler (ADCP) functionality provided (requires special transducer)